emad-mukhtar/PSScript---Modify-attachment-size-for-a-MS-Exchange-2016-Mailbox/README.md

 The script was created by Emad Mukhtar and is available under the MIT license.

 ## Note
+If you have any questions or feedback, please visit my GitHub at https://github.com/emad-mukhtar.

 Please use this script at your own risk.
-Emad Mukhtar is not responsible for any damage or loss caused by the use of this script.
+I'm not responsible for any damage or loss caused by the use of this script.
 It is highly recommended to backup your Exchange data before running this script.